 Guided by a clear vision and grounded by strong core values, VR is committed to continuing leadership in Oregon providing employment services and solutions to meet the needs of its customers: businesses and people with disabilities.

-If your business wants to tap the VR labor pool - or if you simply want more information about our employer services - please contact Oregon Vocational Rehabilitation Employer Services Unit at 503-945-5880 /VR.Info@state.or.us or a local VR branch office near you.
+If your business wants to tap the VR labor pool - or if you simply want more information about our employer services - please contact the Employer Services Unit at 503-945-5880, by email at VR.Info@dhsoha.state.or.us or visit a local VR office near you.

 "Working with the Vocational Rehabilitation program was a great investment in our business.
 This program has continued to pay dividends by connecting our business with a great employee who has made a true impact."